-Thorough preparation and planning are essential for a safe, fulfilling, and meaningful global health learning experience.
-Regardless of whether you view yourself as an experienced or novice traveler, reviewing travel basics, planning ahead for safety, and anticipating extraordinary events in advance will promote a safer, smoother, and more enjoyable experience.
-Remember, problems can occur despite the most well-planned travel or to the most well-seasoned traveler.
+Thorough preparation and planning are essential for a safe and meaningful global health experience.
+Reviewing travel basics, planning ahead for safety, and anticipating extraordinary events in advance will promote a safer, smoother, and more enjoyable experience.
+Problems can occur despite the most well-planned travel or to the most well-seasoned traveler.

 All students—graduate, undergraduate, and professional—are required to register any travel that is Vanderbilt-sponsored.
-A full definition of “sponsored travel” can be found in the Student International Travel Policy, but briefly: You need to register your travel if your travel advances your degree, if it is organized by or on behalf of a Vanderbilt group (student organization, athletics, etc.), or if it is funded or paid for by or through Vanderbilt.
-Registration includes completing the steps below at least two weeks prior to departure.
+Any “sponsored travel” must be registered if it advances your degree, is organized by or on behalf of a Vanderbilt group (student organization, athletics, etc.), or is funded by or through Vanderbilt.
+Please review the following steps.

 Please refer to the Travel Health Resources page for information on health insurance.